 When Costello passed away, Huberman publicly mourned the loss.
 Lex Fridman comforted him during this time, and Huberman later thanked him: “It has brought (and continues to bring) me comfort."

 For someone whose public persona is built on mechanisms and protocols, this grief became a gateway.
-Huberman has acknowledged that Costello's death influenced his "views on relationships and even his desire to become a father"—a surprising admission about the emotional territory that systematic thinking can't map.
+Huberman has acknowledged that Costello’s death influenced his “views on relationships and even his desire to become a father," a surprising admission about the emotional territory that systematic thinking can’t map.

-The Psychedelics Deep Dive
+The Psychedelics Question

 Controversies and Type 5 Disintegration